CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 can see a list of your upgrades at any time!

 ## I keep getting [heist] and it sucks.
-Go to Options > Mod Options > Criminal Dawn and you can disable literally any heist in the game.
+Go to Options > Mod Options > Criminal Dawn and you can disable any heist in the game.
 You can do this at any time, but if the game has already picked a heist you need to play it first.

 I'd recommend only disabling the heists you *really* don't like, as disabling too many may